mehfluffy/pseudonymiser/README.md

 ## Progress
 This is a standalone piece of code that has yet been packaged for installation.
 Ideas for further development:
-* Store randomly-generated salt in an encrypted way
+* Store salt in an encrypted way
+* Hash collision handling
 * Other methods of pseudonymisation
-* Hash collision handling